 A measure of availability expressed as a percentage of uptime in a given year.
 Three nines (99.9%) allows for 43.83 minutes of downtime per month.
 Four nines (99.99%) allows for 4.38 minutes of downtime per month.
 Five nines (99.999%) allows for 26.3 seconds of downtime per month.

 One database server in a cluster.
-A term "node" differs from the term "database server" because there is more than one node in a cluster.
+A term node differs from the term database server because there's more than one node in a cluster.
 A node includes the database server, the OS, and the physical hardware, which is always separate from other nodes in a high-availability context.